Violent clashes erupt at ‘Unite the Right’ rally in Virginia, state of emergency declared

 "This is about an anti-white climate within the Western world and the need for white people to have advocacy like other groups do," he said in an interview.

+President Donald Trump tweeted: "We ALL must be united & condemn all that hate stands for.
+There is no place for this kind of violence in America.
+Lets come together as one!"

-During the protests, First Lady Melania Trump tweeted: "Our country encourages freedom of speech, but let's communicate w/o hate in our hearts.
+First Lady Melania Trump also tweeted: "Our country encourages freedom of speech, but let's communicate w/o hate in our hearts.
 No good comes from violence. #Charlottesville."

 The NHL’s Detroit Red Wings released a statement Saturday denouncing the user of their logo at the rally and that they are considering legal action to stop it.